Susan Mendus: Honours

 Susan Mendus was elected a Fellow of the British Academy (FBA) in 2004.
 She is a Founding Fellow of the Learned Society of Wales (FLSW), which was launched in 2010.
-She was awarded an Honorary Fellowship of Swansea Metropolitan University in July 2012.
+She was awarded an Honorary Fellowship from Swansea Metropolitan University in July 2012.
 In the 2013 New Year Honours, she was appointed Commander of the Order of the British Empire (CBE) "For services to Political Science".